+Living Wage

-Living Wage The campaign for Better Jobs in Bristol has led to Marvin Rees, the Mayor, signing as an accredited Living Wage employer - the first council in the region to do so.
-It is hoped that other authorities such as Cornwall, Plymouth and Stroud will follow suit.
+The campaign for Better Jobs in Bristol has led to Marvin Rees, The Mayor, signing as an accredited Living Wage employer the first council in the region to do so.
+It is hoped that other authorities such as Cornwall, to them to accept worse terms remain.
+UNISON care workers took several days of strike action at Serona Care, a socalled social enterprise based mainly in Bath.
+The action took considerable courage by carers who remain determined to stick together to be treated fairly and with respect.

+Plymouth and Stroud will follow suit.
 This ensures that staff in the supply chain as well as direct workers are paid the real Living Wage, currently £9 an hour.

-Care workers are amongst the beneficiaries of the Living Wage Campaign but the pressures facing them to accept worse terms remain.
+Care workers are amongst the beneficiaries of the Living Wage Campaign but the pressures to demand a New Deal for Workers in May.
+The rally attracted a lot of media attention.
+The South West team again marshalled the front of the London procession.